Sustainability

 The Teijin Group views the labor union as an important stakeholder, and we are working to maintain and improve our good relationship with the union.
 As fundamental concepts in industrial relations, we emphasize "mutual understanding and thorough prior consultation."
 With regard to labor-management meetings, Teijin adheres to a comprehensive collective bargaining agreement by which meetings will be called upon request from either the Company or union side.
 At Group companies in Japan, all employees except directors and managers belong to the labor union.
 At the Group Labor-Management Council, which brings management and main union officials together, and also at Labor-Management Committee meetings (held as required), members exchange opinions on business as a whole and hold discussions with the aim of improving workplace environments.
 In addition, when we revise working conditions during the spring season, we hold discussions on a broad range of issues pertaining to human resources, including not only increasing base pay and other compensation but also the ideal direction of our human resource management systems and efforts to secure personnel, develop their capabilities, and enhance their motivation.
 Labor unions and work councils (joint labor-management councils) have been established in overseas Group companies, and consultations are held between the company and representatives of the employees to achieve a better work environment and working conditions.

-Teijin Limited, Teijin Pharma Limited and Teijin’s labor union mutually respect the position of one another, and work together towards establishing industrial peace through the sound development of business and consideration of union member’s welfare.
+Teijin Limited, Teijin Pharma Limited, Teijin Healthcare Limited and Teijin’s labor union mutually respect the position of one another, and work together towards establishing industrial peace through the sound development of business and consideration of union member’s welfare.
 With this in mind, the Teijin Labor Agreement was concluded, and both sides are committed to observing it in good faith.